A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 And because the cost of CSR has mostly been added to silver plan rates since 2018, premium subsidies are much larger than they were before 2018, and are disproportionately large compared with the cost of non-silver plans.
 For enrollees who received premium subsidies in 2021, the average subsidy amount (before the ARP boosted subsidies significantly) was $486/month; in 2017, it was $373/month.
 Not all of that increase was due to the handling of CSR costs, but a significant portion of it was.

-(Subsidies got even larger in 2022, due to the American Rescue Plan, which took effect mid-way through 2021; the average subsidy amount as of early 2022 was $508/month, and as of early 2023, the average subsidy amount was $527/month.1)
+(Subsidies got even larger in 2022, due to the American Rescue Plan, which took effect mid-way through 2021; the average subsidy amount as of early 2022 was $508/month, and as of early 2023, the average subsidy amount was $527/month.8)

 The larger premium subsidies are beneficial to all enrollees who get premium subsidies—not just those who get CSR benefits.
 So in a roundabout way, the federal government is still funding CSR.
-They’re just doing so via larger premium subsidies, instead of directly reimbursing insurers.
+They're just doing so via larger premium subsidies, instead of directly reimbursing insurers.9

-Do all marketplace insurers add the cost of CSR to silver plan premiums?
+Do all Marketplace insurers add the cost of CSR to silver plan premiums?

 There is some state-to-state variation in terms of how this is handled, but the answer is mostly yes.
-“Silver loading” (adding the cost of CSR to silver plan premiums) is by far the dominant strategy being used by insurers across the country.
+"Silver loading" (adding the cost of CSR to silver plan premiums) is by far the dominant strategy being used by insurers across the country.10

-Texas and New Mexico have recently led the way in pricing reforms by requiring marketplace insurers to set prices for silver plans based on the fact that most silver plans actually have actuarial values (AV) of 87% or 94% — as opposed to the standard silver plan AV of 70% — because most people who enroll in silver plans are eligible for strong CSR.
-This has resulted in larger subsidies, and thus a decrease in the number of people who select bronze plans and an increase in the number of people who are eligible for zero-premium gold plans (since the silver plans are priced higher than gold plans, given their higher realistic actuarial value; that means subsidies based on the cost of the second-lowest-cost silver plan can often cover the full price of a gold plan).
+The approach these states have taken results in larger subsidies, and thus a decrease in the number of people who select bronze plans and an increase in the number of people who are eligible for zero-premium gold plans (since the silver plans are priced higher than gold plans, given their higher realistic actuarial value; that means subsidies based on the cost of the second-lowest-cost silver plan can often cover the full price of a gold plan).

 Enrollees can still get CSR benefits, and premium subsidies are much larger than they would have been if CSR funding had continued